MichaelDanaher/DiscordTM/README.md

 # DiscordTM

   * DiscordTM (Discord Terminal Messenger) is a command line script to send a recieve Discord messages without the webapp
-  * Haven't found an actual use for this so 🤷‍♂️

-  * This was also just something I wrote in class to pass the time so it doesn't work all that well

   ## How to use